Cautious Optimizers: Improving Training with One Line of Code: Introduction

 Our theoretical analysis shows that the modified algorithm converges to local optima under mild conditions on the base optimizers.
 An interesting aspect of this algorithm is that it \emph{does not} get stuck at non-stationary points of the loss, even if $\bu_t$ can be temporarily completely conflicting with $\bg_t$ and is therefore entirely masked out.
 This is because, in typical momentum methods, the update direction $\bu_t$ continues to accumulate the gradients and will eventually be updated to have a positive inner product with $\bg_t$ if it is stuck at a non-stationary point.

 Our theoretical analysis encompasses both continuous-time and discrete-time cases.
 In the continuous-time setting, our theory shows that the modified algorithm guarantees convergence to local optima for optimizers that admit a Hamiltonian+Descent structure~\citep{chen2023lion, liang2024memory}, which broadly includes almost all existing popular algorithms, such as Adam, Lion, heavy ball, and Nesterov momentum.
-For these algorithms, we demonstrate that the cautious optimizer, with $\phi$ satisfying $x\phi(x) \geq \max(x, 0)$, retains the monotonic decreasing properties of the original Lyapunov (or Hamiltonian) functions of these algorithms while additionally minimizing the loss function.
+For these algorithms, we demonstrate that the cautious optimizers, with $\phi$ satisfying $x\phi(x) \geq \max(x, 0)$, retains the monotonic decreasing properties of the original Lyapunov (or Hamiltonian) functions of these algorithms while additionally minimizing the loss function.
 In the discrete-time setting, we analyze the behavior of various variants of mask functions and establish general conditions under which updates from cautious optimizers yield larger local descents compared to their base optimizers.

-To summarize our contributions, we present the following: \begin{itemize} \item We propose Cautious Optimizer, an exceptionally simple performance booster for any momentum-based optimizer, implemented with just one line of code. \item We theoretically demonstrate that cautious optimizers preserve the convergence guarantees of the base optimizer while also accelerating the decrease of the loss function. \item We show universal improvements across various tasks, from scaling LLaMA from 60M to 1B and pretraining MAE on ImageNet1K up to 1.47x faster to better alignment in instruction finetuing and RLHF with PPO. \end{itemize}
+To summarize our contributions, we present the following: \begin{itemize} \item We propose Cautious Optimizers, a simple performance booster for any momentum-based optimizer, implemented with just a single line of code. \item We theoretically demonstrate that cautious optimizers preserve the convergence guarantees of the base optimizer while also accelerating the decrease of the loss function. \item We show consistent improvements across various tasks, from pretraining LLM to image classification. \end{itemize}